nathantebbs/hw4/README.md

 - --name: gives the container a name
 - -p: binds our container to a port: [local:server], this means that we are binding the local port of 8080 to the servers port 80
 - -v: mounts the html/ directory to the directory where nginx looks for website files.
 Making our files display instead of nginx's default greeting screen.
+---
+## Extras
+### File structure
+- All of the actually important files are located in the NETID-hw04/ directory.
+The zips are for starting and turning in the assignment.
+All of the website files are in the NETID-hw04/html/ directory.
+### What about the JavaScript?
+- The only JavaScript used in this repo is located at NETID-hw04/html/js/hw04.js